 Are White Americans’ poor mental health outcomes caused by Whiteness?

-A new study examines the role parent borderline pathology plays in the perpetuation of childhood maltreatment.
+A new study highlights the role heavy metal music plays in the mental health of adolescents facing adversity.

 I do not understand how we can continue to avoid the conversation about psychiatric medications and their role in the violence that is affecting far too many of our children, whether Seung-Hui Cho, Eric Harris, Kip Kinkel, or Jeff Weise (all of whom were either taking or withdrawing from psychotropic medications) or the scores of children and adults they have killed and harmed.
 It is not clear what role medications played in the Newtown tragedy, though news reports are now suggesting there is one.

 This week a commentary, written by members of the University of Pennsylvania Department of Medical Ethics and Health Policy and titled “Improving Long-term Psychiatric Care: Bring Back the Asylum” was published in JAMA Online.
 The authors recommend a return to asylum care, albeit not as a replacement for but as an addition to improved community services and only for those who have “severe and treatment-resistant psychotic disorders, who are too unstable or unsafe for community based treatment.”
 The authors seem to accept the notion of transinstitutionalization (TI) which suggests that people who in another generation would have lived in state hospitals are now incarcerated in jails and prisons.
 While I do not agree, I do find there is a need for a safe place for people to stay while they work through their crisis.